 - Click Print.

-As I said before, you can adjust some different print settings before you print the final version of your document.
+You can adjust different print settings on your MacBook before printing your document’s final version.
 Once you hit the print command, a dialogue box similar to this will appear: